We're all about loving our community,

 We try to do that by creating a welcoming space for teens of all ages to come together and just be themselves.
 Apart from regular meetings, they get to participate in special events, such as hiking, bowling, game/movie nights, fishing/camping, beach trips, concerts, and more!

-Our Wednesday-night meetings for high school students (grades 9 to 12) provide them a break from their usual routines and a chance to refresh themselves with God’s Word.
+Our Sunday morning meetings for middle and high school students (grades 6 to 12) provide them a break from their usual routines and a chance to refresh themselves with God’s Word.
 But there’s much more to these meetings than Bible study.

 Friendship and fun are also very important, so a whole lot of relational activities are woven in, such as board games, icebreakers, and card games.
 Through this mix of activities, our teens learn how to engage with God as well as with each other in a way that they can relate to.